- Body Stewardship

 (3 credits) Understanding of theoretical constructs of learning and knowledge of motor learning principles relating to response mechanisms, feedback, motivation, stress anxiety factors, and the influence of psycho-social elements in the acquisition of complex movements.

 (2 credits; alternate years, consult department) A project-based course for the sport management major and career concentration that examines selected contemporary sport management topics.

 (4 credits may apply toward the major) Prerequisite: KIN241 and either KIN341 or KIN381.

 - Moving Forward: Seminar in Kinesiology

-A capstone course to the entirety of your Northwestern education and the Northwestern Kinesiology programs.
+(2 credits) A capstone course to the entirety of your Northwestern education and the Northwestern Kinesiology programs.
 In this course you will integrate the various components of your college experience by evaluating your success in meeting the Northwestern Core goals and synthesizing your curricular, co-curricular, and extra-curricular learning experiences.
 You will connect the whole of your undergraduate education to life after college by identifying your personal commitments and articulating your sense of vocation.
 This reflection and projection will be accomplished by reflecting on assigned readings, class discussion, formal and informal writing assignments, and oral presentations.
-Prerequisites: Senior standing, a student in a kinesiology department major, or permission of instructor.
-(2 credits)

 - Practicum in Strength and Conditioning III